 Ground Control's score of 66 is higher than 81% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Ground Control Ltd reported total carbon emissions of approximately 3,548,000 kg CO2e.
-This includes 3,303,000 kg CO2e from Scope 1 emissions, primarily from mobile combustion (2,234,000 kg CO2e) and stationary combustion (40,000 kg CO2e).
-Scope 2 emissions accounted for about 73,000 kg CO2e, while Scope 3 emissions, including business travel, contributed an additional 172,000 kg CO2e.
+In 2023, Ground Control Ltd reported total carbon emissions of approximately 3,548,000 kg CO2e, with Scope 1 emissions accounting for about 3,303,000 kg CO2e, primarily from mobile combustion (about 2,234,000 kg CO2e) and stationary combustion (about 40,000 kg CO2e).
+Scope 2 emissions were reported at approximately 73,000 kg CO2e, while Scope 3 emissions, including business travel, contributed about 172,000 kg CO2e.
 Ground Control has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by FY2038.
-The company has established near-term targets to reduce absolute Scope 1 and Scope 2 emissions by 90% by FY2030, using FY2021 as the baseline.
-Additionally, it aims to cut Scope 3 emissions by 42% within the same timeframe.
-Long-term, Ground Control commits to a 90% reduction in all scopes (1, 2, and 3) by FY2038.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect the company's commitment to addressing climate change effectively.
-Ground Control's emissions data is not cascaded from any parent organization, ensuring that these figures and commitments are specific to its operations.
+The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 90% by FY2030 from a FY2021 baseline, and to cut Scope 3 emissions by 42% within the same timeframe.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to meet the requirements for limiting global warming to 1.5°C. In summary, Ground Control Ltd is actively working towards significant reductions in its carbon footprint, with a clear roadmap for achieving substantial emission cuts across all scopes by 2038.

 Access structured emissions data, company-specific emission factors, and source documents